 He just wants to be inflammatory and act like a punk.

-I'm an eight year veteran of the United States Marine Corps and uh spent two tours overseas and uh it infuriated me so much that I actually called the National Football League myself and spoke to one of their representatives and asked them, you know, what's going to be the repercussions if uh CHAPTER for the national anthem on military night down there in San Diego.
+And it infuriated me so much that I actually called the National Football League myself and spoke to one of their representatives and asked them, you know, what's going to be the repercussions if Cap doesn't stand up for the national anthem on Military Night down there in San Diego.

-And uh they basically said that I they cannot be quoted, but he would he would probably be fined.
+And they basically said that they cannot be quoted, but he would probably be fined.

-You think you think they will fine him for that?
+You think they will fine him for that?

 I'm hoping they do.

-If not, I may have to start watching synchronized swimming on Sundays, because uh that's just gonna be really upsetting and uh just a uh downfall for for the NFL if nothing if nothing happens.
+If not, I may have to start watching synchronized swimming on Sundays because that's just going to be really upsetting and just a downfall for the NFL if nothing happens.

-I mean, the man's entitled to his uh point of view, but um but the NFL represents more than just just one man.
+I mean, the man's entitled to his point of view, but the NFL represents more than just one man.

-Look, I I have to tell you, I I'm surprised.
+Look, I have to tell you, I'm surprised.

-I I would the NFL has a lot riding on this from a from an image perspective, and as I said, they've really made uh a very clear effort and and have done a good job, I think, of uh showing you know respect for the military and having that be a part of what the NFL is supposed to represent and what the brand is all about.
+And as I said, they've really made a very clear effort and have done a good job, I think, of showing respect for the military and having that be a part of what the NFL is supposed to represent and what the brand is all about.

-And so to uh allow a player to do this kind of thing and have it pass without any sanction whatsoever, I I think that that would be I think it would be foolish, but I think they're also worried about uh about possible backlash.
+And so to allow a player to do this kind of thing and have it pass without any sanction whatsoever, I think that that would be, I think it would be foolish, but I think they're also worried about possible backlash.

 So we'll see.

-But I mean, you know, you you served, Robert, and clearly you find it very offensive.
+But I mean, you know, you serve, Robert, and clearly you find it very offensive.

 Absolutely.

-Robert, I appreciate you uh calling, and thank you very much.
+Robert, I appreciate you calling, and thank you very much.

-Thanks for uh sharing your opinion here on the EB.
+Thanks for sharing your opinion here on the EIB.

 Let's take Fred in Colorado.

-Buck, it's uh honor to speak with you.
+Buck, it's an honor to speak with you.

 I've always appreciated and admired your remarks on all the programs you've been on.

-So thank you for all of your your service.
+So thank you for all of your service.

 Thank you, sir.